 Be dazzled by Whitehaven Beach

 Whitehaven Beach is a 7 kilometre (4 mile) sweep of dazzling white beach, made of fine, white sand that's 96 per cent pure silica.
 You'll find it on Whitsunday Island, the largest of the 74 islands in the Whitsunday group.
 Whitsunday Island is totally uninhabited, but there are plenty of day trips you can take from the town of Airlie Beach and from the nearby popular holiday spot, Hamilton Island.
 Many of these tours also include snorkelling time so you can admire the technicolour underwater world up close.
-Day trips from Ocean Rafting cost AUD$149.
+Ocean Rafting offer affordable day trips via their speedy inflatable vessels.

 Take a day trip to Green Island